rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/README.md

 - [ ] Can add testing gates to pipeline
 - [ ] Can add static code analysis gates to pipeline
 - [ ] Can add image signing to the pipeline
+- [ ] Can generate and store SBOMs
 - [ ] Can add load testing to the pipeline

 ## 🔨 Tools used in this exercise!